Labor Day clothes sales | CNN Underscored

 This year over the holiday weekend, stock up on great everyday pieces at Macy’s, Nordstrom and Old Navy — or, if you’re back at the office, pick up some workwear at Loft or Bonobos.
-Little ones can top up their school wardrobes over Labor Day Weekend’s kids’ sales, too, with great picks from The North Face, The Children’s Place and OshKosh B’Gosh.
-We’ve rounded some of the best Labor Day apparel sales for the whole family below — read on for all the intel and some of our favorite picks, too.
+Little ones can top up their school wardrobes over Labor Day weekend’s kids’ sales too, with great picks from The North Face, The Children’s Place and OshKosh B’Gosh.
+We’ve rounded up some of the best Labor Day apparel sales for the whole family below — read on for all the intel and some of our favorite picks too.

 Athleta